sourcecred/operations/overview.md

 Second, since SourceCred is itself open-source, anyone can propose new heuristics to mitigate gaming.
-For example, the community could develop a machine learning model to distinguish between threads that are constructive and threads that are flame wars, and then greatly reduce the weight on the flame wars.
+For example, the community could develop a machine learning model to distinguish between threads that are constructive and threads that are flame wars or more generally adapting SourceCred to their project's specific needs.

 ### Is SourceCred open-source?